oicr-gsi/vidarr/admin-guide.md

     }

-Replace all the `pg_db_` values with the appropriate values to connect to the database. `"port"` determines the port on which the Víðarr HTTP server will run.
-Choose something appropriate, especially if a reverse proxy. `"url"` should be set to the URL this Víðarr server is accessible on, after reverse proxying; Víðarr will use this to generate any self-referential URLs.
-Víðarr also operates in a federated fashion so `"name"` should be set to a unique identifier for this server independent of its URL. `"otherServers"` can be set up to connect these identifiers to the URLs for other servers.
+Replace all the `pg_db_` values with the appropriate values to connect to the database.

+`"port"` determines the port on which the Víðarr HTTP server will run.
+Choose something appropriate, especially if using a reverse proxy.

+`"url"` should be set to the URL this Víðarr server is accessible on, after reverse proxying; Víðarr will use this to generate any self-referential URLs.

+Víðarr also operates in a federated fashion so `"name"` should be set to a unique identifier for this server independent of its URL.

+`"otherServers"` can be set up to connect to other Víðarr servers, using the other server's `"name"` identifier as the key and the other server's URL as the value.

 Now, the plugins must be configured.
 Here are example configurations for using Cromwell in an HPC environment.
 Note that the names are arbitrary and multiple